Bioconductor/BBS/Doc/prerelease_and_release_checklist.md

 - Change DESCRIPTION file of BiocInstaller to depend on latest devel version of R (if that is appropriate).

+- Make sure that the BiocInstaller package is manually pushed out to the new devel repos.
+It has to be manually pushed out because otherwise it will fail its unit test because it is testing to make sure that BiocInstaller is in the devel repos.
+A chicken-and-egg situation.

 - Run a script to generate recent NEWS for all packages, to be included in the release announcement. (biocViews:::getPackageNEWS.R()).
   Verify that there are no <NA>s in output.
 Collate package descriptions